 - Slice the baguette into circle shapes (about the same width as in the photo) and arrange on a baking tray.

 - Drizzle a little olive oil over each slice and place under a hot grill to get a golden colour.
 Do not take your eyes off the grill or the sliced baguette will be burnt toast instead of crisp crostini's.

 - Remove from the grill and rub each slice liberally with the garlic clove.

 - Turn them over and repeat the method on the other side: drizzle with olive oil; grill till golden; rub each slice with the garlic clove.

-- Serve with the hummus add a class of chilled white wine and enjoy.
+- Serve with the hummus add a glass of chilled white wine and enjoy.